simonmichael/shelltestrunner/README.md

   * Multiple tests in a file  may now have whitespace between them

-  * The confusing `-i/--implicit` option has been dropped
+  * The error-prone `-i/--implicit` option has been dropped

+  * The new `--diff` option shows test failures as a unified diff when possible, including line numbers to help locate the problem.

+  * Passing arguments through to test-framework is now more robust, using the standard `--` idiom.

   * Fixed: parsing could fail when input contained left angle brackets

   * Fixed: some test files generated an extra blank test at the end.

-  * A new --diff option shows test failures as a unified diff when possible, including line numbers to help locate the problem.

-**0.9 2010/9/3**
+  * Fixed: renamed a file to make getting the darcs repo easier on windows

+**0.9** (2010/9/3)

   * show plain non-ansi output by default, add --color option